 - To explore and establish or restore compassion and optimism.

 iKiDs is designed to complement other services and programs.
-Therefore, an important part of this service is to create referral pathways and, in more complex cases, integrate with other Relationships Australia (SA) services or external agencies.
+An important part of this service is to create referral pathways and in more complex cases integrate with other Relationships Australia SA services or external agencies.

 This service is subsidised by the Commonwealth Government, Department of Social Services.
 For some services there is no cost.
 Where a fee applies it is determined according to household income and includes concession rates.
 Fees can be negotiated or waived.